mlawre01/STAT545-HW-Hawe-Nicole/HW03/But_I_Want_To_Do_More.md

 ![](But_I_Want_To_Do_More_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-4-1.png)

-Then the second part of this
+This does not look fantastic but is better than nothing.
+I'm looking forward to hearing other suggestions!

 #### Table Stretch Goals

-I decided to venture into pander to make a different style of table
+I decided to venture into pander to make a different style of table:

 ``` r
 library(pander)